 Please call us on 1300 889 743 (+61 2 9194 1700 from outside of Australia) or complete our free assessment form and we can tell you if we can get you approved.

 Will I need a deposit?

-If you have a larger deposit or already own real estate in Australia then you may not be required to prove any genuine savings.
+If you have a larger deposit or you already own real estate in Australia, then you can use equity as a deposit.

 How can I prove my income?

 If your payslips or foreign tax returns are in English then these can be provided as evidence of your income.

 Most lenders will require three months bank statements to show your salary being deposited into your account.

 Several of our lenders have specialist non-resident departments with staff that understand most common languages, so even if your documents require translation this is not normally a problem.